noynaert/csc264/07_Memory_And_Addressing/hmwk07.md

 ## Recommended steps.

-1. Figure out what registers and variables you need. you need (other than the standard `syscall` and `call` register).
+* Figure out what registers and variables you need. you need (other than the standard `syscall` and `call` register).
 	- I used 3, although I could have gotten by without the third one:
-			1. A counter for the length of the string
+    	* A counter for the length of the string
-			2. A register to hold a 10 as a multiplier
+    	* A register to hold a 10 as a multiplier
-			3. I used a temporary register to hold the character when I subtracted to 48, but I could have gotten by without it.
+    	* I used a temporary register to hold the character when I subtracted to 48, but I could have gotten by without it.
 - I used the following variables:
-		1. A buffer in `.bss` area
+	* A buffer in `.bss` area
-		2. bufferN contained the number of digits
+	* bufferN contained the number of digits
-		3. maxLength held 10
+	* maxLength held 10
-		4. prompt held the prompt "Enter a number: "
+	* prompt held the prompt "Enter a number: "
-		5. promptN The number of bytes in the prompt
+	* promptN The number of bytes in the prompt
-		6. format the format string stored as null-terminated ASCII (.asciz)  My string was "\nThe number is %d.
-In hex, this would be 0x%x.\n"
+	* format the format string stored as null-terminated ASCII (.asciz)  My string was "&bsol;nThe number is %d.
+In hex, this would be 0x%x.&bsol;n"
-	2. Print the prompt.
+* Print the prompt.
 I used `syscall` for this output because I wanted the cursor to stay on the same line.
-	3. Read the keyboard into the buffer.
+* Read the keyboard into the buffer.
 This will be a loop.
 Exit if a non-digit is entered or if there are more than 10 digits
-	4. I used syscall to print the string.
+* I used syscall to print the string.
 This was just for debugging.
 When I was done, I jumped around the code.

 		```
 		# write the string for debugging
         jmp _no_debug